Region-wide Water Quantity Plan Change

-The proposed plan change contains new issues, policies, objectives, rules and methods for inclusion in the Regional Water and Land Plan.
+The proposed plan change contains new issues, policies, objectives, rules and methods for inclusion in the Regional Natural Resources Plan.
 The new provisions relate to the allocation, take and use of surface water and groundwater in the Bay of Plenty region.
 These changes are designed to:

 - Enhance metering and reporting requirements.

 - Require properties that use more than the Permitted Activity volume, but don’t need a resource consent to meter and report water use.

 - Reduce the volume of groundwater available without resource consent for properties smaller than 5 hectares.

 - Introduce a new rule to assist dairy farms that require a resource consent for milk cooling and wash down to become compliant.